secure your halal certification in indonesia now

 This law will be officially implemented in October 2019.

-So is it too late to secure halal certification in Indonesia now?
-Not exactly — as long as you keep on reading this guide and know what you need to do to proceed with the application immediately.
+So, is it too late to secure halal certification in Indonesia now?
+Not precisely — as long as you keep reading this guide and know what to do to proceed with the application immediately.

 What are Halal Products and Halal Certification?

-Literally, “halal” is an Arabic term that means “lawful or permissible”, not only does it encompass food and drink but everything in our daily life.
+“Halal” is an Arabic term that means “lawful or permissible.”
+It encompasses food and drink and everything in our daily life.

-Haram is the opposite of halal, and it means “forbidden or proscribed” by Islamic law.
+Haram is the opposite of halal, meaning “forbidden or proscribed” by Islamic law.
 Everything that contains pork, animal blood, alcohol, dead animals, and poisonous animals is deemed haram.
-Other than that, slaughtering animals without following the Islamic Law is considered haram as well.
+Other than that, slaughtering animals without following Islamic Law is considered haram as well.

-A halal certificate is a document to justify that halal products sold to and used by the Muslim population are in compliance with Islamic Sharia laws.
+A halal certificate is a document to justify that halal products sold to and used by the Muslim population comply with Islamic Sharia laws.
 For businesses, halal certification is the only way to label their products as halal.

 Related article: Most Common Questions about Halal Certificate